intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 ```9xx - The Emergency Rules```

 901 - Two in the head, one in the heart [modification of the Double'Tap rule, for the zombie apocalypse]

 902 - Always know your exits

 903 - Your All-Purpose Survival Kit: Improvise, Adapt, Overcome

+904 - Hide the women and children

+905 - If you must go to war, remember - there are no rules

+906 - A wounded animal can heal - and attack again

+907 - Flee if you can, stand if you must

+999 - You were going to die anyway